LanHikari22/LanHikari22/README.md

-/!\ Please find my new work in https://codeberg.org/lanh22.
+NOTE Please find my new work in https://codeberg.org/lanh22.
 This profile is maintained for contributing to other projects on github and for my older works.

 ## Hi!